Singhakash9/Excel-Dashboarding-Bank-Loans-Risk-Profiling-and-Performance-Analysis/README.md

 ## 👋 About Me

 Hi!
-I’m **Sahil Kishor**, and I enjoy turning messy financial data into insights that matter.
+I’m **Akash Singh**, and I enjoy turning messy financial data into insights that matter.
 This project was built as a part of my ongoing interest in analytics for banking and fintech.

-📧 kishorsahil555@gmail.com
+📧 akash.singh@georgebrown.ca
 🔗 [LinkedIn](https://www.linkedin.com/in/sahil-kishor)

 ---